Wealthy Outlive Poor by Nearly 10 Years

 In the Finger Lakes, chronic health conditions are more common in people of lower socioeconomic status — those making less than $20,000 per year — than in those making $70,000 per year.

 Lower income makes people 154% more likely to have diabetes, 105% more likely to have teeth removed prematurely, 224% more likely to have a depressive disorder.
+People should have more access to a dentist so their dental health wouldn’t suffer.

 “It makes sense when we think about chronic stress,” Richards said.
 “They’re wondering, ‘Where will my next meal come from?
 How will I pay rent?’”